wimleers/mr-drupal/README.md

     checkout = git clone git://github.com/wimleers/wimleers.com-themes.git themes
     ```
 As you can see, it's easy to mix in custom modules/repositories.
 2. Run `mr update`.
 Your Drupal site will be built based on your `.mrconfig` file, relative to where the `.mrconfig` file lives.
-Speed it up by telling it to work in parallel: `mr -j 10 update` would do up to 10 updates in parallel.
 3. Optionally check in the `.mrconfig` file into a VCS, so you can roll back to previous versions.
 Preferable, but not essential.

 We leveraged one "advanced" feature of `mr`: the ability to do "fixups" (after each checkout/update).
 In this case, to guarantee correct permissions.